Standardized Images and Evaluation Metrics for Tomography: Conclusions

 The case studies demonstrate the sensitivity and coherence of this framework in the regime of high-fidelity reconstructions.
-In the analysis of MLEM convergence and in the comparison of RISE-1 with MLEM, RoI-based metrics, $\chi^2$ maps, and SCI identified structured residuals long after global metrics had saturated.
-Difference-spectra analysis provided a complementary view in the intensity domain, revealing changes in resolution and local contrast not visible in pixel-wise diagnostics; its role is to quantify discrepancies in the distribution of intensities, not to characterize spatial structure.
+In the analysis of MLEM convergence and in the comparison of RISE-1 with MLEM, RoI-based metrics, $\chi^2$ maps, and the SCI identify structured residuals and enable discrimination between near-convergent, high-performance methods long after global metrics have saturated.
+Intensity histogram analysis, quantified through $\chi^2$-based measures, provides a complementary perspective in the intensity domain, revealing changes in resolution and local contrast not captured by pixel-wise diagnostics; its role is to quantify discrepancies in intensity distributions rather than spatial structure.
+The evaluation of ART further illustrates the importance of multi-metric evaluation: improved agreement in the sinogram domain does not necessarily translate into improved image fidelity.
+This is made explicit by the difference maps and complementary metrics, which reveal that such apparent improvements may be accompanied by increased image-domain discrepancies and pronounced local fluctuations.
 The same methodology extends to hardware phantoms and, with appropriate restrictions, to clinical data.
-In clinical and experimental settings, where ground truth is unavailable, sinogram-domain comparisons, spectral diagnostics, and RoI-based measures remain informative and directly applicable to image-quality assurance and protocol optimization.
+In clinical and experimental settings, where ground truth is unavailable, sinogram-domain comparisons, intensity histogram analysis diagnostics, and RoI-based measures remain informative and directly applicable to image quality assurance and protocol optimization.

-Future work will include the study of spectral-domain metrics in three-dimensional phantoms, refinement of residual-information measures beyond $\chi^2$, development of multimodal phantoms, and evaluation under low-statistics acquisition conditions.
+Future work will include the study of intensity histogram analysis in three-dimensional phantoms, refinement of residual-information measures beyond $\chi^2$, development of multimodal phantoms, and evaluation under low-statistics acquisition conditions.
 Integration with deep-learning reconstruction pipelines and automated RoI selection are promising directions.
 Importantly, the methodology will be validated using hardware phantoms to establish its robustness under realistic acquisition conditions.

 Taken together, the evaluation framework introduced here provides a unified, physics-grounded, and diagnostically sensitive approach for assessing tomographic reconstruction quality.
-By combining standardized images with multi-domain diagnostic tools—including RoIs, SCI, and spectral metrics—it enables rigorous, reproducible comparison of reconstruction methods from simulation and algorithm development through to clinical practice.
+By combining standardized images with multi-domain diagnostic tools---including RoIs, the SCI, and intensity histogram analysis---it enables a rigorous, reproducible comparison of reconstruction methods from simulation and algorithm development through to \mbox{clinical practice.}